niyorn/web-design/opdracht2/README.md

 The application have been tested by Marijn.
 The video of the test can be found [here](https://vimeo.com/279084453) (video is in dutch).

-The user scenario that Marijn have to go through is that he's an investor in the crypto market and that he wants to add coins to his crypto wallet to keep track of it all.
+The user scenario that Marijn have to go through is that he's an investor in the crypto market and that he wants to add coins to his Crypto Wallet to keep track of it all.

 The section below is the insight that is gained after the test.

 ### insight

+- The assumption that we've had was that Marijn cannot use the trackpad.
+While testing it became clear that was not truth at all.
+He can use a trackpad just fine, but with a little bit more difficulty that a normal person.
 - Zero state should've given the user more options to start with.
 This way the user know what to do.
 - Progressive disclosure can be taken to far.
 If the task is not complex and if they're the same thing than it's better to have them on the same page.

+## Changes

+This section gives insight about the improvement that is done to the application after testing.
+The changes are based on the suggestion that is given by the tested person and from observation.

+### Progressive disclosure